fneiva2006/booking-app-demo/README.md

 The idea was to simulate a real case, where the application would use an API client to fetch data from servers.

-### Data Valiation
+### Data Validation

 The way the app was designed there is no need to validate if the date range submited is not being used already.
 We can assume the server that will receive the POST/PUT request will execute that validation too.
 Considering the user won't be hacking the system there is no need to perform front-end validation for that case.

-However, input validation for required fields are executed, with the purpose of making clear to the user what fields should be filled.
+However, input validation for required fields are executed with the purpose of making clear to the user what fields should be filled.
+This is done by a combination of `react-hook-form` and `zod`.

 ### Available properties filtering